 What to wear in Jordan is one of the final things to consider once you plan the basics of your trip to Jordan.
 Packing for Jodan can be very simple.
 The climate is generally hot and dry during the day, and at night temperatures drop.
-During our time in Jordan, the weather was very comfortable and mild with warm days and cool evenings.
+The weather was very comfortable and mild during our time in Jordan, with warm days and cool evenings.

-Jordan, although a Middle Eastern and predominantly Muslim country, is the most liberal in the region.
-Western fashions have become popular here, and the dress code is not as strict as other Middle Eastern countries.
-However, it’s still important to be respectful in conservative areas and religious sites.
+Although a Middle Eastern and predominantly Muslim country, Jordan is the most liberal in the region.
+Western fashions have become popular here, and the dress code is not as strict as in other Middle Eastern countries.
+However, being respectful in conservative areas and religious sites is still important.

-Here’s our Jordan packing list with photos to prepare you for your first trip to Petra, the Dead Sea, the desert, and everywhere in between!
+Here’s our Jordan packing list with photos to prepare you for your first trip to the ancient ruins of Petra, the Dead Sea, the desert, and everywhere!

 What to Wear in Jordan

 When you think about what to wear in Jordan, it’s good to start with a pair of breathable shoes.
 It shouldn’t be a surprise, but the heat during the day can be intense, so we recommend a shoe with good air circulation.

 This can be either lightweight sneakers or a casual shoe by one of our favorite brands, Allbirds.
 Allbird’s “Tree” line of shoes is sustainable and offers excellent ventilation for your feet as they utilize eucalyptus fiber construction.

 As city streets and tourist sites in Jordan can be a little dirty, dusty, and sandy, most travelers will appreciate the protection of shoes.
 Of course, you can wear sandals if you choose.
 While certain western fashions are not as welcome in Jordan, locals wear sandals too.